dan-merlea/Foursquare-Venues/README.md

 # Foursquare search

-iOS Project implemented with Clean Layered Architecture and VIPER to search for a few venues around your current location with a radius filter.
+Template iOS Project implemented with Clean Layered Architecture and MVVM-C.
+The application searches for venues around your current location with a radius filter.

 ## Layers
 * **Domain Layer** = Entities + Extensions + Interfaces ( Protocols )